From job security to financial reward, there are many reasons why an actuarial career is perfect for you…

 7. Financial Reward

 While actuaries certainly work hard, they enjoy high financial reward.
-The average basic salary for a graduate last year was £28,571; this can rise to above £200,000 for senior positions.
-Check out the latest salary expectations on our careers advice page to compare the different salaries for each type of role.
+The average basic salary for a graduate last year was £29,143 and this can rise to above £200,000 for senior positions.

 8. Job security

 An actuarial career is a stable one.
 A sustainable society will always need pensions and insurance, which means that actuaries will always be in demand.
 Technology changed the landscape of many professions and the actuarial profession was not exempt from this.
 However, by embracing the changes and the opportunities that these technological advancements bring, you will succeed.